JoergM/b2dproxy/README.md

 It's just inconvinient when using boot2docker, that you can't refer to localhost but instead have to use the internal network address of the boot2docker VM.

-This little tool makes using boot2docker just a little more convinient.
+This tool makes using boot2docker just a little more convinient.

 ## Installation